-We also provide Healthcare IT Services to healthcare software vendors helping them go to market faster with EMRs, practice management solutions, patient engagement software, physician referral tracking software, HIPAA compliant messaging solutions, EMR interfaces / integrations, healthcare CRM software, member management applications etc. Use our free guides and when you need our help, reach out to us here.
+We also provide Healthcare IT Services to healthcare software vendors helping them go to market faster with EMRs, practice management solutions, patient engagement software, physician referral tracking software, HIPAA compliant messaging solutions, EMR interfaces / integrations, healthcare CRM software, member management applications etc.

 Experience and expertise of our Healthcare IT Services team

-Here are a few software that we are very comfortable developing for providers, payers and software vendors.
+Here are a few custom software that we are very comfortable developing for providers, payers and software vendors.

 Store and Forward – Radiology, pathology, dermatology, and ophthalmology specialties have been using asynchronous (store and forward) modalities of telemedicine to improve patient access and get a better handle on their telehealth strategy.
 Even with 1 hour of free time, your provider can easily see up to 20 new cases.
 Most telemedicine platforms’ store and forward platform can be used for teleradiology, teledermatology, teledermoscopy, retinal screenings, telepathology (whole slide imaging).
 Our Healthcare IT Services team has developed telemedicine platforms using Amazon Web Services and Vonage.